DinithHerath/flutter-bloc-generator-vscode-extension/README.md

 # Flutter Bloc Generator VSCode Extension

+## Features

 * This extension will help to integrate the bloc pattern easily to your flutter project.
 * Structure of the file is well organized and easy to understand.
-* Used the flutter bloc and bloc plugins.
+* Usage of official the flutter bloc and bloc plugins.
+* Add variables to state easily.

-## Features
+## Installation

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+Flutter Bloc Generator can be installed from the VSCode Marketplace or by searching within VSCode.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+Flutter bloc and Bloc packages need to be added to the flutter project using pubspec.yaml file.

+### 1.1.1

+* Fixed typo

 ### 1.1.0